ColliderTD/TripAdvisor-Scraper/README.md

 # TripAdvisor-Scraper
-A web scraper for the site TripAdvisor
+A web scraper for the site TripAdvisor.
 Currently it only scrapes restaurant pages and informations of a search page